International Firefighters Day

 Did you know that May 4th is also the feast day of Saint Florian?
 According to legend, Saint Florian saved an entire burning village in Ancient Rome with a single bucket of water.
 He is the patron saint of chimney sweeps and firefighters, so it is fitting that we celebrate International Firefighters Day on this particular date.

 The symbol for International Firefighters Day is a red and blue ribbon.
 The color red symbolizes fire and the blue represents water.
 These colors also signify emergency services around the world.

-To celebrate International Firefighters Day, thank your local firefighters for all that they do to protect your community!
+To celebrate International Firefighters Day, send an eCard to thank your local firefighters for all that they do to protect your community!

 - May 04, 2023 is also May the Fourth | National Day of Prayer | National Orange Juice Day